Panzer IV: Poland, Western Front and North Africa (1939–1942)

 Although the Panzer IV was deployed to North Africa with the German Afrika Korps, until the longer gun variant began production, the tank was outperformed by the Panzer III with respect to armour penetration.
 Both the Panzer III and IV had difficulty in penetrating the British Matilda II's thick armour, while the Matilda's 40-mm QF 2 pounder gun could knock out either German tank; the Matilda II's major disadvantage was its low speed.
 By August 1942, Rommel had only received 27 Panzer IV Ausf.
 F2s, armed with the L/43 gun, which he deployed to spearhead his armoured offensives.
 The longer gun could penetrate all American and British tanks in theater at ranges of up to 1500 m, by that time the most heavily armoured of which was the M3 Grant.
 Although more of these tanks arrived in North Africa between August and October 1942, their numbers were insignificant compared to the amount of matériel shipped to British forces.

-The Panzer IV also took part in the invasion of Yugoslavia and the invasion of Greece in early 1941.
+The Panzer IV also took part in the invasions of Yugoslavia and Greece in early 1941.